GU-DPM/.github/profile/README.md

 This Github Orgainzation Represents the hub for information on various research directions.

 ## Dynamic Precision Medicine
-Key features of DPM: Dynamic precision medicine (DPM), co-invented by Dr. Robert Beckman and Dr. Chen-Hsiang Yeang, is a strategy that prioritizes the elimination of these multi agent resistant subclones by changing therapy very frequently and pro-actively planning for potential
+Dynamic precision medicine (DPM), co-invented by Dr. Robert Beckman and Dr. Chen-Hsiang Yeang, is a strategy that prioritizes the elimination of these multi agent resistant subclones by changing therapy very frequently and pro-actively planning for potential